-Parameter Description DotNetStandardVersion The .NET Standard version XamarinAndroidVersion The target Android SDK version for Xamarin Android projects XamariniOSVersion The target iOS SDK version for Xamarin iOS projects References Semicolon-separated list of directories where referenced system or third- party DLLs are located (you can also specify paths to specific DLLs with this option) Optional Parameters DotNetSharedFiles Semicolon-separated list of of the source files for all Shared Projects included in the project you are translating DotNetOutputDir Output directory where the binary (EXE or DLL) built from the project is placed ReferencesOnly Sets the list of directories or paths to only those specified by the References parameter NugetCacheDir (.NET Core and .NET Standard projects only) A custom location for the NuGet cache directory WebRootFolder (.NET Web projects only) Home directory of an ASP.NET project AspNetPages (.NET Web projects only) Semicolon-separated list of paths to an ASP.NET pages Important!
+Parameter Description Required Parameters BuildID The build ID for the translation TargetsFolder Directory where the source code or binary files to be translated reside Include at least one of the following six parameters. he DotNetVersion, DotNetCoreVersion, DotNetStandardVersion, and XamariniOSVersion parameters within the same task.
+DotNetVersion The .NET framework version DotNetCoreVersion The .NET Core version DotNetStandardVersion The .NET Standard version XamarinAndroidVersion The target Android SDK version for Xamarin Android projects XamariniOSVersion The target iOS SDK version for Xamarin iOS projects References Semicolon-separated list of directories where referenced system or third- party DLLs are located (you can also specify paths to specific DLLs with this option) Optional Parameters Optional Parameters DotNetSharedFiles Semicolon-separated list of the source files for all Shared Projects included in the project you are translating DotNetOutputDir Output directory where the binary (EXE or DLL) built from the project is placed ReferencesOnly Sets the list of directories or paths to only those specified by the References parameter

+Parameter Description NugetCacheDir (.NET Core and .NET Standard projects only) A custom location for the NuGet cache directory WebRootFolder (.NET Web projects only) Home directory of an ASP.NET project AspNetPages (.NET Web projects only) Semicolon-separated list of paths to an ASP.NET pages Important!
 Use this parameter only to specify ASP.NET pages that belong to the current sub-project but are located outside of the folder specified by the TargetsFolder parameter.
 DotNetWebsite (.NET Web projects only) Whether the project is an ASP.NET Website (Do not use this parameter for ASP.NET Web Applications or any other kind of ASP.NET project except Website.)
-DotNetAppLibs (.NET Web projects only) Semicolon-separated list of additional reference DLLs needed to translate ASP.NET pages (typically, these are the assemblies built from the source files that belong to the same sub-project as the target ASP.NET pages) DotNetCodeBehind (.NET Web projects only) Semicolon-separated list of source files that are bound to ASP.NET pages (referred to as code-behind files ) AspNetCore (.NET Web projects only) Whether the web project (ASP.NET or ASP.NET Core) targets the .NET Core or .NET Standard framework.
-AssemblyName Name of the target .NET assembly as specified in Visual Studio project settings
+DotNetAppLibs (.NET Web projects only) Semicolon-separated list of additional reference DLLs needed to translate ASP.NET pages (typically, these are the assemblies built from the source files that belong to the same subproject as the target ASP.NET pages) DotNetCodeBehind (.NET Web projects only) Semicolon-separated list of source files that are bound to ASP.NET pages (referred to as code-behind files ) AspNetCore (.NET Web projects only) Whether the web project (ASP.NET or ASP.NET Core) targets the .NET Core or .NET Standard framework.
+AssemblyName Name of the target .NET assembly as specified in Visual Studio project settings PreprocessorSymbols Semicolon-separated list of preprocessor symbols used in the source code Exclude Semicolon-separated list of folders and specific files to skip during the translation (You can use the asterisk () wildcard character such as .dll in this parameter's value.)
+JVMSettings Memory settings to pass to Fortify Static Code Analyzer LogFile Location of the Fortify Static Code Analyzer log file Debug Whether to enable debug mode for the task and Fortify Static Code Analyzer

-Parameter Description PreprocessorSymbols Semicolon-separated list of preprocessor symbols used in the source code Exclude Semicolon-separated list of folders and specific files to skip during the translation (You can use the asterisk () wild card character such as .dll in this parameter's value.)
-JVMSettings Memory settings to pass to Fortify Static Code Analyzer LogFile Location of the Fortify Static Code Analyzer log file Debug Whether to enable debug mode for the task and Fortify Static Code Analyzer ExternalAliases (C# projects only) Semicolon-separated list of external aliases for a specified DLL file VBCompileOptions (VB.NET projects only) Any special compilation options required for the correct translation of the source code VBImports (VB.NET projects only) Semicolon-separated list of namespaces imported for all source files in the project VBMyType (VB.NET projects only) Value for the MYTYPE preprocessor symbol specified in the <mytype> tag in the project settings</mytype> VBRootFolder (VB.NET projects only) Root namespace for the project as specified in the Visual Studio project settings
+Parameter Description ExternalAliases (C# projects only) Semicolon-separated list of external aliases for a specified DLL file VBCompileOptions (VB.NET projects only) Any special compilation options required for the correct translation of the source code VBImports (VB.NET projects only) Semicolon-separated list of namespaces imported for all source files in the project VBMyType (VB.NET projects only) Value for the MYTYPE preprocessor symbol specified in the <mytype> tag in the project settings</mytype> VBRootFolder (VB.NET and Silverlight projects only) Root namespace for the project as specified in the Visual Studio project settings

-The following example shows the Fortify.TranslateTask task in an MSBuild project:
+The following example shows the Fortify.
+TranslateTask task in an MSBuild project:

 '''

 <UsingTask TaskName="Fortify.TranslateTask"

 AssemblyFile="<sca_install_dir>\Core\lib\FortifyMSBuildTasks.dll" />

 <Target Name="FortifyBuild" AfterTargets="AfterBuild" Outputs="dummy.out">

 <TranslateTask

 TargetsFolder="$(OutDir)"

 BuildID="MyProj"

 DotNetVersion="4.6"

 JVMSettings="-Xmx2000M"

 LogFile="trans_task.log"

 Debug="true" />

 </Target>

 '''